Best Place to Buy Eyeglasses Online and In-Store

 Frames start at: $29.95

-Under the Federal Trade Commission’s Eyeglass Rule, doctors must:
+Under the Federal Trade Commission’s Eyeglass Rule, your eye doctor must:

-• Give you a prescription for glasses at the end of your exam
+• Give you your prescription at the end of your exam.

-• Not require that you buy your glasses from the eye doctor to get your prescription
+• Not require you to buy your glasses from them to get it.

 More from Everyday Cheapskate